nirajunib/SIT723-Research/README.md

 ---

-## Final Benchmark Version
+## Final Version

 The codebase used in the **final research report** is located in:

 `Final-Implementation-GO/`

 This version contains the most stable, cleaned, and benchmark-accurate scripts including:
-- RSA and Post-Quantum configurations in Golang
+- RSA and ML-DSA configurations in Golang
 - TLS Implementation
 - Accurate Benchmarking